NATO must 'stand up' to authoritarian regimes China and Russia, says Stoltenberg | DW | 14.06.2021

 But Stoltenberg earlier stressed that: "We're not entering a new Cold War and China is not our adversary, not our enemy."

-Following the summit, German Chancellor Angela Merkel said that NATO needs find the right balance in handling China.
+Following the summit, German Chancellor Angela Merkel said NATO needed to seek "balance" in handling China.

 "If you look at the cyber threats and the hybrid threats, if you look at the cooperation between Russia and China, you cannot simply ignore China," Merkel told reporters.
 "But one must not overrate it, either — we need to find the right balance."